spack/spack/lib/spack/docs/known_issues.rst

 problems if you encounter them.

 -----------------------------------------------------------------
-Default variants are not taken into account during concretization
+Default variants are not taken into account during concretization.
 -----------------------------------------------------------------

 **Status:** Expected to be fixed in the next release